Love Your Gut Microbiome

 Amazingly, your gut microbiome is as unique as your fingerprint and is shaped by: diet, hygiene, stress, environment (pets, culture, place), exercise, medications (antibiotics), early life experience (birth and feeding).

-Gut dysbiosis is an imbalance of the gut micro organisms which can damage the intestinal lining, allowing toxins from the gut through into the blood stream - sometimes called leaky gut.
-Toxins moving throughout the body can cause a lot of damage in various places like: joints, the brain, lungs, thyroid, reproductive system, etc. Healthy gut bacteria can help maintain integrity of the intestinal lining by regulating permeability of the tight junction between intestinal cells.
+Gut dysbiosis is an imbalance of the micro organisms in the gut, which can damage the intestinal lining, allowing toxins from the gut through into the blood stream - sometimes called leaky gut.
+Toxins moving throughout the body can then cause a lot of damage in various places like: joints, the brain, lungs, thyroid, reproductive system, etc.

-Causes of dysbiosis are many and include:
+Causes of dysbiosis (gut microbioal imbalance) are many and include:

 an inflammatory diet of sugar, refined seed oils, processed foods with emulsifiers (damage the intestinal wall) and antibacterials (prevent gut bacteria from breaking down your food).